thisiscmb/random-story-generator/README.md

 # random-story-generator
- Running this code generates random stories using the words specified under the categories
+ running this code generates a random story using the words specified in the categories